aws-samples/sample-nih-genai-assistant/README.md

 - The Stack will create resources that will incur costs
 - The latest Firefox browser is recommended for optimal experience
 - We use GitHub Issues to track ideas, feedback, tasks, or bugs
+- It is recommended you get help from your account SA to deploy and delete the nested stacks
+- Review the LICENSE file, all files in this repo fall under those terms

 # Contents
 - [Architecture](#architecture)